thoughton/simple-opt-tlh/README.md

 		{ SIMPLE_OPT_END },
 	};

-	/* contains an enum for identifying simple_opt_parse's return value as well
+	/* contains an enum for identifying simple_opt_parse's return value, an
-	 * as the argv index of the first non-option and information relevant for
+	 * array of the cli arguments which were not parsed as options, and
-	 * error handling */
-	struct simple_opt_result result;
+	 * information relevant for error handling */ struct simple_opt_result result;

 	int i;